Pulmonary contusion in children

 Pulmonary contusion is defined as pulmonary parenchymal damage with edema and hemorrhage, in the absence of an associated pulmonary laceration.

-Thoracic injury in children is uncommon, occurring in 4 to 8 percent of injured children identified through trauma registries or as patients at trauma centers [1-3].
-Of those with thoracic injury, most have a pulmonary contusion.
+While thoracic injury in children is uncommon, occurring in only 4 to 8 percent of injured children identified through trauma registries or as patients at trauma centers [1-3], pulmonary contusion is the most commonly identified thoracic injury.

 The vast majority of pulmonary contusions are the result of blunt trauma, usually involving a motor vehicle.
 In one retrospective series, 56 percent of injuries occurred in a motor vehicle crash, while 39 percent were the result of auto-pedestrian collisions .

 The majority of patients with pulmonary contusions have associated thoracic injuries (eg, pleural effusion, pneumothorax, hemothorax, and fractures of the bony thorax) [4,5].
 While flail chest and scapular fractures are uncommon in children, when present, they are typically associated with pulmonary contusion as well.
 (See "Chest wall injuries in children".)

 - Cooper A, Barlow B, DiScala C, String D. Mortality and truncal injury: the pediatric perspective.
 J Pediatr Surg 1994; 29:33.